 Pick Whoop if you are a serious athlete who wants strain and recovery quantification, and you are comfortable with a subscription that bundles hardware.
 Pick Oura if you want excellent sleep tracking in a ring you can wear forever, and you do not mind the upfront cost.
 Pick ooddle if you want a personalized protocol across all five wellness pillars, and you care more about action than metrics.
 Many people end up using ooddle alongside one of the wearables, since the data feeds the protocol rather than competing with it.

 None of these tools fixes a chaotic life by itself.
 They are tools.
 The right one is the one that makes you do the small thing today that adds up over a year.
 For most people, that turns out to be the one with the clearest next action.
-We built ooddle around that idea on purpose.
+We built ooddle around that idea on purpose, and we encourage users to bring whatever wearable they already love into the protocol so the data has somewhere useful to land.